Legal guide for company directors and CEOs in Slovakia

 2. What is the role of non-executive or supervisory directors?

-3. Who can be appointed as a director?
+3. Who can be appointed a director?

-Directors of a limited liability company and members of the board of directors of a joint stock company from the EU or OECD member states are not required to be resident in Slovakia.
+Directors of a limited liability company and members of the board of directors of a joint stock company from EU or OECD member states are not required to be resident in Slovakia.
 There is no nationality requirement.
 Directors can also be shareholders of the same company.

 4. How is a director appointed?